Professor Uma Kambhampati

 Postgraduate supervision

-I supervise PhD students on a range of topics from Graduate returns to education in the UK to the impact of education and employment on female empowerment in Bangladesh.
+I supervise PhD students on a range of topics from women’s employment and fertility in South Asia, education in the Caribbean to women’s household contributions and food security in Nigeria.
 I would be delighted to supervise doctoral students on any of my research interests above and am excited to receive interesting proposals in a range of areas within Development Economics including:

 - Child labour and schooling